sgong-pdftron/stranger-docs/android/guides/getting-started/run-sample.md

 ## Run sample projects

 PDFNet ships with two sample projects each containing examples that you could use in your project.
+Both samples are included in the download package under `\samples` folder.

-You can run any of the sample projects via command line or via Android Studio.
+You can run any of the sample projects both via command line or via Android Studio.

-To deploy via command line, simply navigate to the sample's root folder of interest (i.e. `CompleteReader`, or `MiscellaneousSamples`), and run:
+To deploy via command line, simply navigate to the root folder of the sample project of interest (i.e. `CompleteReader`, or `MiscellaneousSamples`), have one device or emulator running, then run the following command:

 Windows:
 ```shell